DavidSantia/react-redis-quiztool/README.md

 An example Load app ([load/main.go](https://github.com/DavidSantia/react-redis-quiztool/blob/master/load/main.go)) that stores the CSV data in Redis is provided.

 ### Running locally
 To run this app, first you need to launch a Redis container.
+At this point the standard Redis container will do.
 The following maps the port Redis uses to localhost:
 ```sh
 docker run --rm --name redis -p 6379:6379 redis:alpine
 ```